-The conservation of the vaquita has garnered support from scientific organizations, celebrities, and activists, but perhaps no appeal to policymakers and law enforcement agencies to protect the species will hit harder than Sea of Shadows, a new documentary that meticulously uncovers how demand for toatoba bladder may wipeout what's left of the world's rarest marine mammal.
+The conservation of the vaquita has garnered support from scientific organizations, celebrities, and activists, but perhaps no appeal to protect the species will hit harder than Sea of Shadows, a new documentary that meticulously uncovers how demand for toatoba bladder may wipeout what's left of the world's rarest marine mammal.

 Dr. Cynthia Smith, executive director of the National Marine Mammal Foundation, is featured prominently in the film.
 Her team VaquitaCPR attempts to capture a vaquita to assess its ability to live under human care as a last ditch effort to save the species from extinction.
 She spoke to SCB about her role in Sea of Shadows.

 "The story of the vaquita shows that it is never too early to contemplate what may seem like radical measures to halt species decline"

 Why did you decide to participate in the filming of Sea of Shadows?

 Cynthia Smith: VaquitaCPR was a bold, urgent effort to save a species from extinction.
 Our management team recognized the importance of documenting that effort for scientific purposes as well as to inform the general public about the conservation crisis.
 As soon as the VaquitaCPR program plan became public, we began receiving offers from documentary filmmakers that wanted to help us accomplish both goals.
 Ultimately, we choose to work with director Richard Ladkani given his experience on other wildlife conservation films, most notably The Ivory Game and Jane’s Journey.
 Our hope was that Ladkani would capture the many facets and challenges of the VaquitaCPR project, raise global awareness for the plight of the vaquita, and spark an urgent conversation about ending species extinction.
 With his film, Sea of Shadows, Ladkani has done just that.